ryan-mcclue/musings/projects/ble-embedded.md

 https://animeshz.github.io/site/blogs/demystifying-uefi.html
 https://jack-vanlightly.com/blog/2023/5/9/is-sequential-io-dead-in-the-era-of-the-nvme-drive?utm_source=tldrnewsletter

+Reading assembly:
+Don't worry about being able to write it well, if you need to do that you're doing something fairly specialized like custom RISCV instructions or whatever.
+Knowing how to read it though?
+That'll save you a lot of headaches, especially with uC drivers and such.

+"If you have a 8bit register, how would you flip the 0th, 3rd, and 5th bits in C"

+tools/debug how to read a data sheet (wave form) and compare with an oscilloscope plot/trace.(ie: is the i2c correct? are you using the correct spi mode?

 Embedded is all about cramming the most functionality into the smallest viable package with lowest power consumption.
 Hence, looking at which special-function ICs are trending and which peripherals/processors are trending should give you an idea what's coming to the world of embedded.

 RISC-V: https://www.eetimes.com/examining-the-top-five-fallacies-about-risc-v/